brainhack-school2020/EliseD_BLUP_Brain-Learning-Unicorn-Project/README.md

 2) Deal with missing values

 ### Aims:
-Compare the model performances when infering a the genetic profil of an individual.
+Compare the model performances when infering the genetic profil of an individual.

 ## Tools
 - Python to use nilearn library